Olympic Games: Sex discrimination

 At the 2012 Summer Olympics, every participating nation included female athletes for the first time in Olympic history.
 Saudi Arabia included two female athletes in its delegation; Qatar, four; and Brunei, one (Maziah Mahusin, in the 400 m hurdles).
-Qatar made one of its first female Olympians, Bahiya al-Hamad (shooting), its flagbearer at the 2012 Games, and runner Maryam Yusuf Jamal of Bahrain became the first Gulf female athlete to win a medal when she won a bronze for her showing in the 1500 m race.
+Qatar made one of its first female Olympians, Bahiya al-Hamad (shooting), its flagbearer at the 2012 Games, and runner Maryam Yusuf Jamal of Bahrain became the first Persian Gulf female athlete to win a medal when she won a bronze for her showing in the 1500 m race.

-The only sport on the Olympic programme that features men and women competing together is the equestrian disciplines.
-There is no "Women's Eventing", or "Men's Dressage".
+The only sports on the Olympic programme that features men and women individually competing against one another are the equestrian disciplines, as there is no "Women's Eventing", or "Men's Dressage".
 As of 2008, there were still more medal events for men than women.
 With the addition of women's boxing to the programme in the 2012 Summer Olympics, however, women athletes were able to compete in all the sports open to men.
 In the winter Olympics, women are still unable to compete in the Nordic combined.
-There are currently two Olympic events in which male athletes may not compete: synchronised swimming and rhythmic gymnastics.
+After men were included in artistic swimming at the Paris 2024 games, the only remaining Olympic event in which male athletes may not compete is rhythmic gymnastics.
+Despite being eligible to qualify for the 2024 Paris games, no men were included on any artistic swimming team.

+A recent addition to the Games has been the inclusion of mixed events, whereby men and women of the same nation compete together against other teams.
+Beginning in 2018, the sport of curling introduced a mixed event where teams of one man and one women competed in their own tournament for a medal.
+As of the 2024 Paris games, there are now 13 mixed medal events across 11 disciplines at the summer games.